 One of the Urban Service Track/AHEC Scholars Program’s greatest assets is its graduates.
 To date, more than 515 alumni are engaged in successful careers in medicine, dental medicine, nursing, pharmacy and social work.
 Our graduates continue to “pay it forward” by contributing to the program in countless ways: members of the Alumni Advisory Committee, mentors, preceptors, educators and generous donors to the alumni fund which supports professional development of current UST/AHEC Scholars.

 To learn more about how you can be involved in the UST/AHEC Scholars Program, please contact Dariene DuBois-Plante.

 Lessons from the Field: UST Alumni Voices

 CT AHEC is delighted to support a semi-monthly column about current issues and concerns of healthcare professionals, with topics spanning professions and years of training.
-Alumni and partners share insights and personal experiences in an effort to engage and support the larger Urban Health/AHEC Scholar community.
+Alumni, partners, and current AHEC Scholars share insights and personal experiences in an effort to engage and support the larger Urban Health/AHEC Scholar community.
 We hope that you will join the dialogue by posting a brief comment for sharing to Lessons from the Field: UST Alumni Voices.